nadiemedicejose/nadiemedicejose/README.md

 # What am I doing?

+# Certifications
-## 📜 Diplomado en Desarrollo Web y Móviles utilizando Angular e IONIC
+## 📔 Diplomado en Desarrollo Web y Móviles utilizando Angular e IONIC
-🏫 Universidad Estatal de Sonora
+🏫 Issued by Universidad Estatal de Sonora

 📆 (June 28th — August 6th, 2021)

-😺 OBJETIVO: Desarrollar y aplicar nuevas tecnologías emergentes de computación móvil con la finalidad de implementar soluciones Web y Móviles en las organizaciones, bajo los estándares de calidad establecidos para el desarrollo de aplicaciones Web y Móviles.

-El asistente será capaz de diseñar sitios web dinámicos utilizando Angular, Node JS, Boostrap, HTML y MySQL, el sitio web es de fácil indexación y es compatible con IONIC.
-Será capaz de crear aplicaciones móviles híbridas utilizando FrameWork: Angular, Sass y Cordova.
-Desarrollando aplicaciones para IOS, Android y Windows.

-* [x] Configuración del entorno Angular
-* [x] Creación de proyectos y componentes
-* [ ] Incluir Bootstrap

-# Certifications
+😺 I learn how to implement text interpolation, pipes, property bindings, event and two-way bindings.
+Used different directives for components (*directives with a template*), attributes (*to listen and modify behavior of other HTML elements, attributes, properties, and components*) and structure (*change the DOM layout by managing DOM elements*) to add additional behavior to forms, list, styles and other elements.
+Dependency injection for services in component's constructor and other services; routing to navigate between pages or tabs.
+Also, we used Firebase Realtime Database and Firestore to interact with No-SQL databases.
+And finally, deployed our apps using Firebase Hosting.
+Working with IONIC, I also learned how to prepare for release by signing our app and generate APK package ready to upload to the Play Console.

 ## 📘 APIs and Microservices
 🏆 Issued by freeCodeCamp

 📆 (June 17th — July 2nd, 2021)

-😺 In this Certification, I learned how to write back end with Node.js, npm (Node Package Manager), the Express framework, and MongoDB (non-relational or "NoSQL" database that stores JSON documents).
+😺 In this Certification, I learned how to write back end with Node.js, npm (*Node Package Manager*), the Express framework, and MongoDB (*non-relational or "NoSQL" database that stores JSON documents*).
 Working with npm and the package.json helped me to understand how to manage project dependencies.
 Also, I used some built-in modules from Node.js to work with HTTP and the request/response cycle and the Express framework to create a server and handle routing for applications.

 Finally, I build 5 projects to put these skills, principles and concepts to work.